godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 want to be able to adjust just like a node's built-in properties.
 Click on the ``Player`` node and set the speed property to ``400``.

-.. warning:: If you're using C#, you need to restart godot editor temporarily to see
+.. warning:: If you're using C#, you need to restart Godot editor temporarily to see
             exported variables in the editor until it's fixed.

 .. image:: img/export_variable.png